Navigation

 Another airborne jamming device, Airborne Cigar (ABC), was also used in conjunction with transmissions of false instructions broadcast by German speaking Royal Air Force crew members.
 These transmissions were intended to confuse enemy night-fighter crews by interfering with the steady stream of information the German pilots received in the air.
 Of course to do this the Allies had to know the frequency bands on which the Germans were communicating.
 Not surprisingly the Luftwaffe constantly varied frequencies.

-Serrate was a radar device designed to provide bearings on Luftwaffe fighter radar transmissions.
+Serrate was a radar detector device designed to provide bearings on Luftwaffe fighter radar transmissions.
 Mosquitoes equipped with Serrate were deployed in the vicinity of known enemy beacons or airfields.
 The Mosquitos would then attack German fighters as they left the airfields or collected near the beacons.

 However the presence of large numbers of bombers made differentiation between friend and foe extremely difficult.
 Consequently, and unfortunately for the Bomber Command force, ABC and the Serrate Mosquitoes achieved very little success on the night of March 30th/31st, 1944.